-- He is not located within a 50 mile radius of Pasadena, California as we would normally see with a city search.
+- He is not located within a 50-mile radius of Pasadena, California as we would normally see with a city search.
 But he is appearing her because he "Serves This Area", which is within 50 miles of Pasadena.

 Country, state, and county locations are set as "Bounds" searches by default (please see this article for more information about radius versus bounds).

 Bounds searches are much simpler to understand.
-If I choose a Service Area that is treated as "Bounds", I will be returned in search results for any locations which are inside the bounds of my service area, and I will also appear in search results for any locations which my service area is contained by.
+If I choose a Service Area that is treated as "Bounds", I will be returned in search results for any locations which are inside the bounds of my service area, and I will also appear in search results for any locations that my service area is contained by.

 For example, if I choose "Los Angeles County" (the county which contains Los Angeles, California) as a service area, I will appear in searches for any location inside of Los Angeles County, Los Angeles County itself, and all locations which contain Los Angeles County.

 - 90210 (zip code inside of Los Angeles County)

 - Los Angeles (city inside of Los Angeles County)